swufung/swufung.github.io/_pages/about.md

 Recent News
 ======
+* 11/10/2025: Our paper [ A Primal-Dual Price-Optimization Method for Computing Equilibrium Prices in Mean-Field Games Models](https://arxiv.org/abs/2506.04169) has been accepted by the Dynamic Games and Applications.
+Thanks to Melissa Wang and Levon Nurbekyan for their collaboration.
+* 10/27/2025: It was great participating at the [Optimal Control and Decision Making Under Uncertainty for Digital Twins](https://www.imsi.institute/activities/digital-twins/optimal-control-and-decision-making-under-uncertainty-for-digital-twins/) workshop at IMSI.
+Thanks to the organizers for the invitation.
+* 10/25/2025: We're hiring!
+The Department of Applied Mathematics and Statistics at the Colorado School of Mines is hiring up to 3 Postdoctoral Fellows to begin in August 2026.
+See the ad for more information: https://www.mathjobs.org/jobs/list/27350.
+* 10/22/2025: Our paper [A hybrid SIAC -- data-driven post-processing filter for discontinuities in solutions to numerical PDEs](https://arxiv.org/abs/2408.05193) has been accepted by the Journal of Engineering Mathematics.
+Thanks to Soraya Terrab and Jennifer K. Ryan for their collaboration.
 * 10/01/2025: Our draft [End-to-End Training of High-Dimensional Optimal Control with Implicit Hamiltonians via Jacobian-Free Backpropagation](https://arxiv.org/abs/2510.00359) is out.
 Thanks to Eric Gelphman, Deepanshu Verma, Nichola Yang, and Stanley Osher for the collaboration.
 * 09/09/2025: Our draft [A Monte Carlo Approach for Nonsmooth Convex Optimization via Proximal Splitting Algorithms](https://arxiv.org/abs/2509.07914) is out.
 Thanks to Nicholas Di and Eric Chi for the collaboration.
 * 06/04/2025: Our draft [A Primal-Dual Price-Optimization Method for Computing Equilibrium Prices in Mean-Field Games Models](https://arxiv.org/abs/2506.04169) is out.
 Thanks to Melissa Wang and Levon Nurbekyan for the collaboration.